Real and false effects of renewable energy in rural areas

 Myth: "There is absolute lack of control and the facilities will end up as polluting waste."

-The idea is often spread that power plants proliferate without any legal order and that, once their useful life is over, they will simply disappear. the field full of waste impossible to recycle.
+The idea is often spread that power plants proliferate without any legal order and that, once their useful life is over, they will leave the countryside full of waste that is impossible to recycle.

 Reality: Strict laws and high recyclability

 Regarding waste management, the outlook is very optimistic.
-Approximately 90% of the materials that make up the renewable components (glass, aluminum, steel, etc.) are recovered. successfully through state-of-the-art mechanical, chemical, and thermal recycling processes.
+Nearly 90% of the materials that make up the renewable components (glass, aluminum, steel, etc.) are successfully recovered through state-of-the-art mechanical, chemical, and thermal recycling processes.
 This guarantees a circular economy that traditional fossil fuel energy sources have never been able to offer.